You can access a short visual CV / resume for Glenn Athey here

 More details about Glenn’s CV and experience are provided below.

-Glenn Athey is a local economic development specialist and Managing Director of My Local Economy, with 20 years of experience working in the field.
+Glenn Athey is a local economic development specialist and Managing Director of My Local Economy, with 23 years of experience working in the field.
 Glenn has held senior management positions at a LEP, three regional development agencies, and the Centre for Cities.
 Glenn has published several high profile reports on local, city and regional economies and is a regular commentator and speaker on local economic policy, practice and devolution.
-Glenn is Ph.D. qualified and is a Member of the Institute of Economic Development (MIED).
+Glenn is Ph.D. qualified.

 My Local Economy offers localities and regions the means to find the solutions to their economic challenges and opportunities.
 We do this by undertaking research and using our extensive knowledge of economic development policy and practice.
 The real value added comes in our ability to translate research and analysis into tailored policies and strategies, priorities, options, and delivery plans.

-Current and recent projects include: setting up and running the London-Stansted-Cambridge-Corridor Growth Commission; Advising on a new National Innovation Body for Wales; Developing a growth case for the West Anglia Task Force; reviewing the first 10 years of the Centre for Cities; researching and writing the Bristol and West of England Local Economic Assessments; and the Hertfordshire Labour Market and Skills Review.
+Current and recent projects include: Growing Together – a statement of joint devolution priorities for London, the North and Midlands; Global Britain – a fair and managed immigration system for the post-Brexit Economy; setting up and running the London-Stansted-Cambridge-Corridor Growth Commission; Advising on a new National Innovation Body for Wales; Developing a growth case for the West Anglia Task Force; reviewing the first 10 years of the Centre for Cities; researching and writing the Bristol and West of England Local Economic Assessments; and the Hertfordshire Labour Market and Skills Review.
 Recent clients include: Bristol City Council; British Chambers of Commerce; Centre for Cities; Cheltenham Borough Council; London Borough of Haringey; London Stansted Airport; London Stansted Cambridge Consortium; Stockton-on-Tees Borough Council; New Anglia LEP; and West of England LEP.

 Understanding the A-Z of local economic development: Glenn has 20 years of experience working with local authorities, cities and regions in all aspects of local economic development.